How to Utilize Values in a List

 .

-, is not included in the result of the slice.
+, is not included in the result.

 fruits = ["Apple", "Banana", "Grape", "Cherry"] # From the first element to the second element first_two_fruits = fruits[0:2] # fruits[2] is not included print("first_two_fruits:", first_two_fruits) # ['Apple', 'Banana']